XHRCH-FM

 XHRCH-FM is a radio station on 100.1 FM in Ojinaga, Chihuahua, Mexico.
-The station is owned by Grupo BM Radio.
+The station is owned by Grupo BM Radio and carries a romantic format known as Estéreo Romance.

 History

 XHRCH received its concession as XERCH-AM 1340 on December 13, 1973.
 It was owned by Jaime Hernández Pérez Rulfo.

 It migrated to FM in 2011, by which time it was owned by Radio Grupo Chihuahua, a Radiorama subsidiary.
 In 2015, the station applied to reduce its power from 25 kW to 5.14 kW on a higher tower; it was also sold to its current owner.